hbhutta/hbhutta.github.io/content/_index.md

 draft = true
 +++

-I am a mathematics senior at the University of British Columbia.
+I'm a senior mathematics student at the University of British Columbia.

-This website serves to record what I am up to in my learning of computer science and programming.
-I will also post project writeups here alongside articles/notes.

-This website was deployed using [GitHub Pages](https://pages.github.com/) and inspired by [Bear Blog](https://www.bearblog.dev).
+This site serves as a personal archive of my writing—ranging from articles and notes to project writeups.
+It's built with [Hugo](https://gohugo.io/), deployed via  [GitHub Pages](https://pages.github.com/), and inspired by the minimalist design of [Bear Blog](https://www.bearblog.dev).